ese-msc/c-primer/part_two/03_control.md

     else print("Ha!
 We're the same age!")
 ```

-However, the version with brackets is more explicit and makes it harder to get confused about which statements are actually conditional.
+However, the version with brackets to define the scope of the `if` conditional is more explicit and makes it harder to get confused about which statements are actually going to run.

 ### The switch statement

-A form of condition which was only recently introduced in Python is the `match` statement, which corresponds to the C++ `switch` statement.
-In C++ these start with `switch (`_expression_`)` and then have a block in following the form:
+A form of condition which was only recently introduced in Python is the `match` statement, which roughly corresponds to the C++ `switch` statement.
+In C++ these statements start with `switch (`_expression_`)` and then have a block in following the form:

 ```c++
 switch (my_label) {